darkfibre/terraform-provider-oci/docs/Managing Default Resources.md

 Default resources can only be removed when the associated `oci_core_virtual_network resource` is removed.
-When attempting a targeted removal of a default resource, the resource will be removed from the Terraform state file but the resource may still exist in OCI in an indeterminate state.
+When attempting a targeted removal of a default resource, the resource will be removed from the Terraform state file but the resource may still exist in OCI with empty settings.

 Examples of targeted removal include:
 - Removing a default resource from a Terraform configuration that was previously applied